New to London

 Drink, Drugs and Poppers

 PUBLIC HOLIDAYS: Many clubs run special events with extended opening hours the night before or on a public holiday.
-The next public holidays in England will be 25 and 26 December 2024, then 1 Jan (New Years Day), 18 & 21 April (Easter), 5 & 26 May, and 25 August 2025. (www.gov.uk/bank-holidays)
+The next public holidays in England will be 3 & 6 April (Easter), 4 & 25 May, 31 August, 25 & 28 Dec 2026, and 1 Jan 2027. (www.gov.uk/bank-holidays)

 SMOKING is banned in all enclosed public spaces in the UK.
 You are not allowed to smoke inside restaurants, pubs, clubs, airport terminals, train stations or any other enclosed places where people work.